FELIXKAGIMUSAMUEL/Dean/README.md

 - This project was developed by Nankunda Natalie, Ahereza Molian, Kahunde Queen Anita, Tayebwa Richie and Kagimu Felix Samuel (https://github.com/FELIXSAMUELKAGIMU).
 Thank you.
+// correct the spelling of the name "Richie" to "Rickie"